GLOBAL MARKETS-Stocks edge lower, oil drops again

 "Unless we get this (Spanish) uncertainty out of the way, we expect the euro to face some resistance around its highs," said Adam Myers, senior currency strategist at Credit Agricole.

 Comments by Belgian ECB policymaker Luc Coene also put downward pressure on the euro.
-He said Monday that an interest-rate cut, charging banks to deposit cash and a new offer of ultra-cheap long-term funding were all potential options for the ECB.
+He said o n M onday that an interest rate cut, charging banks to deposit cash and a new offer of ultra-cheap long-term funding were all potential options for the ECB.

 GROWTH FOCUS